 - (61) For the purposes of this Act, 'party to the proceedings' means the owner of an immovable located in the territory of or contained in a natural object to be placed under protection and the local authority as well as another person who has participated in the proceedings of placing the natural object under protection.
 [RT I, 18.04.2013, 1 entry into force 01.05.2013] - (7) A draft decision for placing a natural object under protection together with documents obtained or prepared in the course of the proceedings that are not subject to confidentiality requirements in accordance with law will be displayed for public examination at facilities of the Environmental Board or the local authority of the location of the natural object.
-The duration of the public display shall not be less than two weeks.
+The duration of the public display must not be less than two weeks.

-[RT I 2009, 3, 15 entry into force 01.02.2009] - (71) Upon making a proposal or objection in proceedings involving placing a natural object under protection, a clear proposal or objection and reasons thereof must be specified:

-1) regarding the existence or absence of natural values;

-2) justification of the protection procedure;

-- 3) information about valid administrative decisions or pending proceedings for making an administrative decision, which may affect placing the natural object under protection; - 4) other essential circumstances that may affect the placing of the natural object under protection.
+[RT I 2009, 3, 15 entry into force 01.02.2009] - (71) Upon making a proposal or objection in proceedings involving placing a natural object under protection, a clear proposal or objection and reasons thereof must be specified: - 1) regarding the existence or absence of natural values; - 2) justification of the protection procedure; - 3) information about valid administrative decisions or pending proceedings for making an administrative decision, which may affect placing the natural object under protection; - 4) other essential circumstances that may affect the placing of the natural object under protection.
 [RT I, 18.04.2013, 1 entry into force 01.05.2013] - (8) The initiator of the proceedings must reply to written proposals and objections filed in the course of the public display 30 days after the end of the display or, if a public discussion is held, before the public discussion.
 [RT I, 18.04.2013, 1 entry into force 01.05.2013] - (9) After the proceedings regarding proposals and objections and renewal of a draft decision to place a natural object under protection, a public discussion will be organised except where no proposals or objections were filed within the term and a proposal to omit the public discussion of the matter had been made in accordance with clause (4) 3) of this section.

-- (10) If as the result of the public display or public discussion, the main positions expressed by the decision on placing the natural object under protection change, a new notice will be published and a new public display will be organised in accordance with subsections (7)-(9) of this section. - (11) The requirements provided by subsections (3)-(10) of this section do not apply to the placing under protection of species, species protection sites, fossils or minerals. - (12) The requirements of this section do not apply to placing a natural object under protection at the local government level based on a plan.
+- (10) If as the result of the public display or public discussion, the main positions expressed by the decision on placing the natural object under protection change, a new notice will be published and a new public display will be organised in accordance with subsections (7)-(9) of this section. - (10) If a natural object that is to be placed under local protection is located at a mineral deposit, the draft decision to place the natural object under protection must be approved by the Ministry of the Environment.
+[RT I, 10.11.2016, 1 entry into force 01.01.2017] - (11) The requirements provided for in subsections (3) to (10) of this section do not apply to the placing under protection of species, species protection sites or fossils.
+[RT I, 08.07.2014, 3 entry into force 01.08.2014] - (12) The requirements of this section do not apply to placing a natural object under protection at the local government level based on a plan.